๐Ÿ‘ฉ๐Ÿผโ€๐Ÿš€Intro to Aerospace Engineering

 Newton's Laws of Motion

-• Second Law (F=maF = ma) governs all aircraft acceleration; thrust must exceed drag for acceleration, and the aircraft's mass determines how quickly it responds
+• Second Law (F=maF = ma): This governs all aircraft acceleration.
+Thrust must exceed drag for the aircraft to speed up, and the aircraft's mass determines how quickly it responds to that net force.

-• Third Law (Action-Reaction) is the foundation of thrust generation—engines accelerate air backward, and the equal-opposite reaction pushes the aircraft forward
+• Third Law (Action-Reaction): This is the foundation of thrust generation.
+Engines accelerate air (or exhaust gases) backward, and the equal-and-opposite reaction pushes the aircraft forward.
+It also explains lift from another angle: the wing deflects air downward, and the reaction force pushes the wing up.

 Boundary Layer Theory

-Compare: Bernoulli's Principle vs. Newton's Third Law—both explain lift, but Bernoulli focuses on pressure differences while Newton emphasizes momentum change of deflected air.
-For FRQ questions, use whichever framework best fits the problem context, but know that both describe the same physical phenomenon from different perspectives.
+Compare: Bernoulli's Principle vs. Newton's Third Law: both explain lift, but Bernoulli focuses on pressure differences while Newton emphasizes momentum change of deflected air.
+They describe the same physical phenomenon from different perspectives.
+Use whichever framework best fits the problem context.

 The Four Forces and Their Balance